d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 6. Insert links from marked files in Dired
 ..
 7. Link to an existing note or create a new one
 ..
 8. The backlinks’ buffer
+.....
+1. Backlinks for Org headings
 ..
 9. Writing metanotes
 ..
 10. Visiting linked files via the minibuffer
 ..
 11. Convert `denote:' links to `file:' links
 ..
+12. Fontify links in non-Org buffers
-12. Miscellaneous information about links
+..
+13. Miscellaneous information about links
 .....
 1. Aliases for the linking commands
 .....
 2. The `denote-link-description-function' to format links
 8. Choose which commands to prompt for